All Episodes

 Welcome to today's edition of the Rush 24-7 podcast.

-They practically over they're not reporting.
+They're practically over, they're not reporting.

-If these media is cheering.
+The media is cheering.

-Meaning, if they were wrong about all this, they go back to their safe Western homes, they leave the chaos to others.
+And of course, like Vice President Beitney says, They have no skin in the game, meaning if they were wrong about all this, they go back to their safe Western homes.

-The essence of the definition of drive-by media, the president of our country, uh, who is not resigning and not turning over the country to the military, which is what's happened in Egypt.
+The essence of the definition of drive-by media, the president of our country, who is not resigning and not turning over the country to the military, which is what's happened in Egypt.

 Our media loves the military running Egypt.